Oleg-Imanilov/terminal-graphics/README.md

 # terminal-graphics

 Simple graphics in terminal.

-> 145 lines of javascript code
+Less then 200 lines of code (each js and python)

 * No browser needed
+* No graphic environment
 * No dependencies
 * Runs in terminal
 * Color graphics supported: